jinkiebots/side-quests/README.md

-# Dust Bunny Collection
+# Ghibli Recipes

-A collection of delightful prototypes built with Next.js.
+This is ghibli recipe

-## Prototypes
+## Studio Ghibli Recipe Box

-- **Studio Ghibli Recipe Box** - Shake your phone to discover magical recipes with handwritten notes from the Ghibli Kitchen!
+Shake your phone to discover magical recipes with handwritten notes from the Ghibli Kitchen!

 ## Local Development